stjudecab/RSVreconPy/README.md

 # Analysis parameters
 TOOL: BWA                       # Currently only BWA supported
 COV_CUTOFF: 50                  # Coverage cutoff threshold
+SCORE_RATIO_CUTOFF: 0.2         # ratio cutoff for co-infection detection, between 0 - 1, set it lower for better sensitivity

 # Optional
 RSV_NEXT_PIPE_RES: /path/to/additional/results  # We allow users to compare RSVrecon with RSV-NEXT-PIPE results.
 Please specify the "consensus" folder of RSV-NEXT-PIPE output for the same batch of data.